-Self-esteem, in a nutshell is what you think of yourself, home much respect you have for yourself, and how capable, loveable and worthy you feel.
-Self-esteem issues can go either way – some sufferers have a very low sense of self-worth, or low self-esteem, while others have an overly inflated sense of self-worth, also known as Narcissism.
-In either case, those who have these issues have a hard time relating to others, and may suffer in the workplace, in school, or in general life because of them.
+Self-esteem in a nutshell is what you think of yourself, how much respect you have for yourself, and how capable, loveable, and worthy you feel.
+Self-esteem issues can go either way – some sufferers have a very low sense of self-worth or low self-esteem, while others have an overly inflated sense of self-worth, also known as narcissism.
+In either case, if you or your child has these issues, it’s likely you have a hard time relating to others, and may suffer in the workplace, in school, or in general life because of them.

 - Inflated or deflated sense of self

 - Feelings of worthlessness